-The radiation safety officer's (RSO's) duties and responsibilities (illustrated in Figure 8-2) typically include ensuring the following:
+The radiation safety officer's (RSO's) duties and responsibilities (illustrated in Figure 8-1) typically include ensuring the following:

-- Licensed activities that the RSO considers unsafe are stopped. - Possession, installation, relocation, use, storage, routine maintenance, and nonroutine operations of fixed gauges are consistent with the limitations in the license, the Sealed Source and Device registration certificate(s), and the manufacturer's or distributor's recommendations and instructions. - Individuals who use fixed gauges are properly trained. - Radiation exposures are kept as low as is reasonably achievable (ALARA). - Prospective evaluations are performed to demonstrate that unmonitored individuals are not likely to receive a radiation dose in excess of the limits in 10 CFR 20.1502(a) or that personnel monitoring devices are provided. - When necessary, personnel monitoring devices are used and exchanged at the proper intervals, and records of the results of such monitoring are maintained. - Up-to-date operating, emergency, and security procedures are developed, implemented, maintained, and distributed. - Safety consequences of nonroutine operations are analyzed before conducting any such activities that have not been previously analyzed. - Nonroutine operations are performed by the manufacturer, distributor, or person specifically authorized by the U.S. Nuclear Regulatory Commission (NRC) or an Agreement State. - Documentation is maintained to demonstrate, by measurement or calculation, that the dose to the individual member of the public likely to receive the highest dose from the licensed operation does not exceed the annual limit in Code of Federal Regulations10 CFR 20.1301, "Dose limits for individual members of the public." - Fixed gauges are properly secured. - Proper authorities are notified in case of accident, damage to, or malfunction of fixed gauges, fire, loss, or theft. - Unusual occurrences involving the fixed gauge (e.g., malfunctions, accident, damage, theft) are investigated, cause(s) are determined, and appropriate corrective action(s) are identified, and corrective action taken. - Audits are performed at least annually and documented, and corrective actions are taken.
+- Licensed activities that the RSO considers unsafe are stopped. - Possession, use, storage, and maintenance of sources and gauges are consistent with the limitations in the license, the Sealed Source and Device registration certificate(s), and the manufacturer's recommendations and instructions. - Individuals who use gauges are properly trained. - Radiation exposures are kept as low as is reasonably achievable (ALARA). - Prospective evaluations are performed to demonstrate that unmonitored individuals are not likely to receive a radiation dose in excess of the limits in 10 CFR 20.1502(a) or that personnel monitoring devices are provided. - When necessary, personnel monitoring devices are used and exchanged at the proper intervals, and records of the results of such monitoring are maintained. - Up-to-date operating, emergency, and security procedures are developed, implemented, maintained, and distributed. - Safety consequences of nonroutine operations are analyzed before conducting any such activities that have not been previously analyzed. - Nonroutine operations are performed by the manufacturer, distributor, or person specifically authorized by the U.S. Nuclear Regulatory Commission (NRC) or an Agreement State. - Documentation is maintained to demonstrate, by measurement or calculation, that the total effective dose equivalent to the individual member of the public likely to receive the highest dose from the licensed operation does not exceed the annual limit in Title 10 of the Code of Federal Regulations (10 CFR) Part 20.1301, "Dose limits for individual members of the public." - Gauges are properly secured. - Proper authorities are notified in case of accident, damage to, or malfunction of gauges, fire, loss, or theft. - Unusual occurrences involving the gauge (e.g., malfunctions, accident, damage, theft) are investigated, cause(s) are determined, and appropriate corrective action(s) are identified, and corrective action taken.

-- When the licensee identifies violation(s) of regulations or license conditions or program weaknesses, corrective action(s) are developed, implemented, and documented. - Licensed material is transported in accordance with all applicable NRC and U.S. Department of Transportation requirements. - Licensed material is disposed of properly. - All required records are maintained. - An up-to-date license is maintained, and amendment and renewal requests are submitted in a timely manner. - Documents are posted as required by 10 CFR 19.11, "Posting of notices to workers," (10 CFR Part 19, license documents, operating procedures, NRC Form 3, "Notice to Employees,"), and 10 CFR 21.6, "Posting Requirements," (10 CFR Part 21 Section 206 of the Energy Reorganization Act of 1974, procedures adopted under Part 21), or a note is posted indicating where these documents can be examined.
+- Audits are performed at least annually and documented, and corrective actions are taken. - When the licensee identifies violation(s) of regulations or license conditions or program weaknesses, corrective action(s) are developed, implemented, and documented. - Licensed material is transported in accordance with all applicable NRC and U.S. Department of Transportation requirements. - Licensed material is disposed of properly. - All required records are maintained. - An up-to-date license is maintained, and amendment and renewal requests are submitted in a timely manner. - Documents are posted as required by 10 CFR 19.11, "Posting of notices to workers," (10 CFR Part 19, license documents, operating procedures, NRC Form 3, "Notice to Employees,"), and 10 CFR 21.6, "Posting Requirements," (10 CFR Part 21 Section 206 of the Energy Reorganization Act of 1974, procedures adopted under Part 21), or a noted is posted indicating where these documents can be examined.